Günther Anders: 1950s: return to Europe

 Anders returned to Europe in 1950 with his wife to live in her native Vienna.
 While Germany had been the first choice, the political situation was not appropriate and an academic post in Halle no longer a choice.
 He often wrote for Merkur.

 There Anders wrote his main philosophical work, whose title translates as The Obsolescence of Humankind (1956).
 He became a leading figure in the anti-nuclear movement and published numerous essays and expanded versions of his diaries, including one of a trip to Breslau and Auschwitz with his wife.
 Anders' papers are held by the University of Vienna, and his literary executor is former FORVM editor Gerhard Oberschlick.
 He and his second wife divorced in 1955.

 In 1957, Anders married a third time, to American pianist Charlotte Lois Zelka.
 Gunther knew how to play the piano and violin.
-Anders is known for his relationships.

 Philosophy

-Günther Anders has called his philosophy "occasional philosophy" (Gelegenheitsphilosoph); and "impressionistic philosophy".
+Günther Anders has called his philosophy "occasional philosophy" (Gelegenheitsphilosophie); and "impressionistic philosophy".
 He never held an academic rank in Europe.
 A professorship from Free University of Berlin was declined.
 A lack of academic rank influenced his work, causing it to deviate from the usual academic style.
 Anders has also called himself a "critical theorist of technology".
 He also used Diskrepanzphilosophie (philosophy of discrepancy) in an attempt to classify himself.
 Anders is well known in Europe and has been published and researched to a considerable extent in the German language.
 Some of his work has been translated into other languages such as French and Spanish.
 As compared to his presence in Europe, his presence in the English language has been minimal.
-Gunther wrote mostly in German.
+Günther wrote mostly in German.

 Anders was an early critic of the role of technology in modern life and in this context was a trenchant critic of the role of television.
 His essay "The Phantom World of TV", written in the late 1950s, was published in an edition of Bernard Rosenberg and David Manning White's influential anthology Mass Culture.
 In it he details how the televisual experience substitutes images for experience, leading people to eschew first-hand experiences in the world and instead become "voyeurs".
 His dominant metaphor in this essay centers on how television interposes itself between family members "at the dinner table".